shehreendheda/katacoda-scenarios/taggingv2/apptagging/step5.md

     ![ust-frontend](apptagging/assets/ust-frontend.png)

 This is a basic introduction to unified service tagging.
-As you saw, including the version tag allows you to monitor how your app services perform in each deployment.
+Assigning the `version` tag, along with the `env` and `service` tags, allows you to monitor and compare how your app services perform in each deployment.

 Throughout this activity, you also saw that tags allow you to link related data throughout Datadog and to quickly search for the data you need.